af4092/CSV-Vector-Search-Java-API/README.md

 # Java-CSV-API
-CSV sample program is implemented inside the `CSV_Read_Sample` folder
+- CSV sample program is implemented inside the `CSV_Read_Sample` folder
+- The Java program that reads a *.csv file and displays its contents in a tabular format.

 # Vector-Search